yahiyajpg/Daily-Tracker-sidequest/README.md

 ## Getting Started

+PMO Tracker is a client-side application and does not require a backend setup.

-1. Save or download the application HTML file.
+1. Clone or download the repository.
-2. Open the file in a modern web browser.
+2. Open `index.html` in a modern web browser.
+3. Create or configure your workspace.
-3. Create a project.
+4. Create a project.
-4. Add milestones, work items, requests, documentation, and RAID entries.
+5. Add milestones, work items, requests, documentation, and RAID entries.
-5. Use My Day and Dashboard to review priorities across projects.
+6. Use My Day and Dashboard to review activity across projects.
+7. Use Settings to customize the workspace and available tracker options.

+For local development, the application can also be served through a simple local web server.

 ## Use Cases